X (Chris Brown album): Other songs

-The track "Don't Be Gone Too Long", was announced for single release for March 25, 2014, which in its original form features Ariana Grande.
+The song, titled "Don't Be Gone Too Long", was announced for single release for March 25, 2014, which in its original form features Ariana Grande.
 However, due to Brown's prison sentence, the single was eventually scrapped on March 17, even though the music video had already been filmed.

 The title track "X", was released as an instant-gratification track alongside the album pre-order on iTunes on August 25, 2014.
 It peaked at number 98 on the US Billboard Hot 100.

+The tracks "Drunk Texting", featuring Jhené Aiko, and "Autumn Leaves", featuring Kendrick Lamar, earned Gold certification by the Recording Industry Association of America (RIAA).
+A music video for "Autumn Leaves" was released in 2015.

 Critical reception

 According to review aggregator Metacritic, X received “generally positive” reviews, with a score of 63/100.

-Many reviewers complimented the album's production and overall sound.
+Many reviewers complimented Brown's performances, the album's production and overall sound.
 Brad Wete of Billboard gave the album a largely positive review, and said "Once gratuitous fillers are skipped, gems appear, especially on the closing half, where Brown is lucid about his tabloid love life."
 Miranda Johnson of XXL gave the album an XL (4/5), and argued that "X certainly proves that Chris Brown’s talent will forever shine through over whatever troubles come his way."
-An anonymous staff editor of Sputnikmusic gave the album a glowing 3.8/5, and simply stated, "It is simply a good collection of good songs, put together by talented folks to showcase their obvious talents."
+A staff editor of Sputnikmusic gave the album a 3.8/5, and stated: "It is simply a good collection of good songs, put together by talented folks to showcase their obvious talents".
 Andy Kellman of AllMusic gave the album 3 and a half stars out of five, and enjoyed the albums diverse sound, while disliking some of the material, and said midway in the review that, "Brown combines memorable hooks with some stellar production work on the rubbery disco-funk of "Add Me In" (courtesy of Danja) and the blithe, swaying "Time for Love" (a collaboration with Jean Baptiste and Free School).
 In these and a few other songs, romantic affection, expressed with seemingly genuine sweetness, takes precedence over sexual aggression and petulance."
+Martín Caballero of USA Today wrote favorably of the album, saying that "without losing sight of his core audience, Chris Brown makes some commendable steps toward a more mature sound on his sixth album", also expressing that it "marks Chris Brown's spot".
+DJ Booth commended the singer's performances, stating: "There aren't many singers who have both the vocal ability and range of delivery to traverse a musical landscape that vast, but Brown does it all while impressively managing to maintain a real cohesion throughout X."